 Representation During the Entire Process

 The next step is the arraignment, which is the hearing where you are formally charged and can enter a plea.
-At this time a bail will be set.
 It is strongly advised that you have an attorney assist you at your arraignment.
-If a bail amount is set, the attorney can possibly help you to have it reduced or to be released on your own recognizance.
+If a bail amount is set, the attorney can possibly help you to have it reduced or negotiate a release on your own recognizance.
 In most cases, you will never need to even appear in court!

 If you have entered a plea of "not guilty", the defense now begins.
 All aspects of your case must be reviewed.
 Did you know that breathalyzer tests are notorious for incorrectly registering the BAC level?
 Did you know that even the state recognizes that Field Sobriety Tests are extremely unreliable?
 These are aspects that must be reviewed as well as the "probable cause" aspect of your case.

 Any possible court challenges must be prepared by your attorney.
-At Middlebrook & Associates, Richard is very experienced in all aspects of DUI defense and will fight aggressively in every possible area to defend you.
-If a trial becomes necessary, we will go the distance in your case to ensure that your rights and future are safeguarded.
+At Middlebrook & Associates, our attorney is experienced in all aspects of DUI defense and will fight aggressively in every possible area to defend you.
+If a trial becomes necessary, we will go the distance in your case to ensure the safeguard of your rights and future.